Are Sublimation Fumes Harmful? [Yes, Here’s Why + 4 Safety Tips]

 Metals (Phone covers, keyring, metal plates) 190 to 200° C

-Using the right temperature is also important to reduce basic sublimation problems.
+Using the right sublimation printer settings and temperature is also important to reduce basic sublimation problems.
 For example, stuck sublimation paper on a tumbler

 This is how the risks of sublimation fumes can be reduced.